vanhoefm/fragattacks/README.md

 <a id="id-prerequisites"></a>
 # 3. Prerequisites

-The test tool was tested on Kali Linux and Ubuntu 20.04.
-To install the required dependencies, execute:

-	# Kali Linux and Ubuntu:
+The test tool was tested on Ubuntu 20.04 using kernel 5.8.
+If you use another Linux distribution, please note that only **kernel versions below or equal to 5.12 are supported**.

+When using Ubuntu 20.04 you will first have to install kernel 5.8 as follows.
+Note that your existing kernel will keep being installed and will also keep being used by default:

+	sudo apt install linux-image-5.8.0-63-generic linux-headers-5.8.0-63-generic linux-hwe-5.8-headers-5.8.0-63 \
+		linux-modules-5.8.0-63-generic linux-modules-extra-5.8.0-63-generic

+Now reboot Ubuntu, hold the shift key while booting, select "Advanced options for Ubuntu", and then start kernel 5.8 by picking "Ubuntu, with Linux 5.8.0-63-generic".
+You can [edit your GRUB config](https://unix.stackexchange.com/a/421650) so Ubuntu will use this kernel version by default.

+Next, install the required dependencies:

 	sudo apt-get update
 	sudo apt-get install libnl-3-dev libnl-genl-3-dev libnl-route-3-dev libssl-dev \
 		libdbus-1-dev git pkg-config build-essential macchanger net-tools python3-venv \
-		aircrack-ng rfkill
+		aircrack-ng rfkill firmware-ath9k-htc
-	# Kali Linux:
-	sudo apt-get install firmware-atheros
-	# Ubuntu/Debian:
-	sudo apt-get install firmware-ath9k-htc
+	# Note: on Kali linux use the package firmware-atheros instead of firmware-ath9k-htc

 Now clone this repository, build the tools, and configure a virtual python3 environment: